Pierre-Marie Grayo de Keravenan

 Pierre-Marie Grayo de Keravenan (February 3, 1762 – May 26, 1831) was a French priest.

 Pierre-Marie Grayo was born on February 3, 1762, in Keravenan, Questembert, and attended the Collège Saint-Yves in Vannes.
 He studied at the Saint-Sulpice seminary and was ordained priest in 1786.
 He then became curate at Saint-Sulpice in Paris.
 When the Revolution broke out, he opposed the Civil Constitution of the Clergy and continued his ministry clandestinely.
 He escaped execution at the Carmelite Convent, reconciled Georges Danton to the Catholic faith in 1793, and became parish priest of Saint-Germain-des-Prés in 1816.
 He died in Paris on May 26, 1831.

 Biography

 Martyrs of Compiègne

 On August 10, 1792, with the fall of the French monarchy, the Paris Commune led a hunt for nobles and refractory priests, provoking raids across the city.
 On August 15, 1792, Abbé Pierre Grayo de Keravenan, then at the Sulpician house in Issy, surrounded by seminarians and priests celebrating the feast of the Mary's Assumption, was arrested by a group of revolutionaries led by Claude François Lazowski, taken by force and imprisoned in the Carmelite convent on rue Vaugirard in Paris.

 On September 2, 1792, the revolutionaries carried out a summary judgment.
 191 clergy, including three bishops, were executed at the Carmelite convent under the leadership of commissioner Stanislas-Marie Maillard.
-They are known today as the Martyrs of Compiègne.
 Abbé de Keravenan, who had taken refuge in the attic, escaped murder.

 After these executions, Keravenan continued his clandestine religious ministry of baptisms, confessions, and marriages despite the dangers of the Revolutionary Terror.